arenekosreal/plasma-ions-china/README.md

 6. Implement ion interface.

-   For legacy ion, you need to implement `void IonInterface::reset()` and `bool IonInterfce::updateIonSource(const QString &source)`.
+   For legacy ion, you need to implement those methods:

+   - `void IonInterface::reset()`
+   - `bool IonInterface::updateIonSource(const QString &source)`.

    See https://techbase.kde.org/Projects/Plasma/Weather/Ions for more info about source string and how to provide data to consumer.
+   See [/usr/include/plasma5support/weather/ion.h](/usr/include/plasma5support/weather/ion.h) for more about `IonInterface`.

-   For new ion, you need to implement `void IonInterface::findPlaces(std::shared_ptr<QPromise<std::shared_ptr<Location>>> promise, const QString &searchString)` and `void IonInterface::fetchForecast(std::shared_ptr<QPromise<std::shared_ptr<Forecast>>> promise, const QString &placeInfo)`.
+   For new ion, you need to implement those methods:

+   - `void Ion::findPlaces(std::shared_ptr<QPromise<std::shared_ptr<Location>>> promise, const QString &searchString)`
+   - `void Ion::fetchForecast(std::shared_ptr<QPromise<std::shared_ptr<Forecast>>> promise, const QString &placeInfo)`.

    When you need translate some strings, you can use macro `KDE_WEATHER_TRANSLATION_DOMAIN` with methods like `i18nd` to reuse existing translation from KDE.
    Our default translation domain is `plasma_ions_china`.